philh1962/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M04Lab01_Power_Automate.md

 * This is the Active Visits view (therefore all visits shown are active)
 * Scott Konersmann's visit has a Scheduled End time more than 15 minutes in the past
-* The visit has an Acual Start time
+* The visit has an Actual Start time

 ![Security sweep scheduled flow part 2b](https://raw.githubusercontent.com/philh1962/PL-900-Microsoft-Power-Platform-Fundamentals/master/Instructions/Labs/media/revisions/flow10.png)